pramod-k-codes/devops-daws76s-notes/Readme.md

 - long way to go, lots of things to learn
 - its a steep learning curve
 - Its painful
-- No guidence , i have to learn by myself and its trial and error
+- No guidance , i have to learn by myself and its trial and error

 # How will you upskill and resume prep